ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 --------------------
 ---------------------

-### 23. Explain how provider alias works in module instantiation.

-Terraform Multi-Region Deployment with Modules
-This document outlines the setup for deploying Terraform modules across multiple AWS regions.
-It covers how to configure providers, call modules, and specify different regions for resources such as EC2 and S3.

-Repository Structure
-Repo 1 (Modules Repository)
-Contains Terraform modules:
-EC2 (for launching EC2 instances)
-S3 (for creating S3 buckets)

-Repo 2 (Infrastructure Repository)
-Defines Terraform providers.

-Calls modules from Repo 1.
-Provider Configuration (Repo 2)

-In Repo 2, define providers in providers.tf: provider "aws" {
-  region = "us-east-1"
-}

-provider "aws" {
-  alias  = "west"
-  region = "us-west-1"
-}

-To deploy EC2 in the default region, define the module in main.tf without specifying a provider: module "ec2" {
-  source = "path_to_repo1/modules/ec2"
-}

-Deploying EC2 in us-west-1
-To deploy EC2 in us-west-1, explicitly pass the provider alias: module "ec2_west" {
-  source    = "path_to_repo1/modules/ec2"
-  providers = {
-    aws = aws.west
-  }
-}

-To deploy an S3 bucket in us-west-1, pass the provider alias: module "s3" {
-  source    = "path_to_repo1/modules/s3"
-  providers = {
-    aws = aws.west
-  }
-}

-If you need to deploy EC2 in the default region and S3 in us-west-1 within the same configuration file: module "ec2" {
-  source = "path_to_repo1/modules/ec2"
-}
-module "s3" {
-  source    = "path_to_repo1/modules/s3"
-  providers = {
-    aws = aws.west
-  }
-}

-- Summary
-EC2 in us-east-1: No provider override needed.
-EC2 in us-west-1: Specify provider alias (aws.west).
-S3 in us-west-1: Specify provider alias (aws.west).
-EC2 and S3 in separate locations: Define both modules in main.tf, specifying aws.west only for S3.

 ## Terraform State Operations  ------

 ### 24. How would you modify a resource that has drifted from the Terraform configuration?